smartuni/riot-po-2026/server/backend/README.md

 Repository subdirectory initializes repositories which store information used when the application is running.

-README completed by Cosmin Musteata and Simon Korondi.
+Server Team Back-End completed by Cosmin Musteata and Simon Korondi.